Crawfish Frog (Lithobates areolatus)

 by Jeff LeClere

-ENDANGERED.
+ENDANGERED and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.
-This frog has not been seen in Iowa since the early 1940’s!
+This frog has not been seen in Iowa since the early 1940s!
 It has been found in southeastern Iowa.
-Any frog suspected of being a crawfish frog should be retained, and contact us or the DNR immediately!
-The scientific name for this frog was Rana areolata.
+Any frog suspected of being a crawfish frog should be photographed, the exact location noted, and contact the DNR and/or us immediately!

 The crawfish frog is a relatively large Iowa species.
 They may grow to 3 inches in body length.
 They are rather squatty with a blunt snout.
 The ground color is brown, but may range to a light gray in some specimens.
 They have dark spots about the back and sides.
 These spots have a light border.
 Female have a poorly defined dorsolateral ridge, but males have a yellowish ridge and may have yellow on the inner portions of the legs and groin.